Brett, Carlton E. Department of Geological Sciences, University of Rochester, Rochester, New York.

 - Additional Readings

 The study of life history as recorded by fossil remains.
+Paleontology investigates the life of the past through analyses of preserved fossils and their traces (Fig. 1).
 The term fossil, from the Latin “fossilis” (digging; dug up), originally referred to a variety of objects dug from the Earth, some of which were believed to be supernatural substances imbued with mystical powers.
 However, in a modern context, fossils can be defined as recognizable remains or traces of activity of prehistoric life.
 This broad definition takes in a diversity of ancient remains, but specifically excludes inorganic, mineralized structures, even those that spuriously resemble life forms (for example, dendritic patterns of manganese crystals: dendrites), sometimes termed pseudofossils (false fossils).
-See also: Fossil
+See also: Fossil; Index fossil; Trace fossils

 The content above is only an excerpt.